 He is particularly noted for Elgar’s The Dream of Gerontius, which he debuted with the Symphoniker Hamburg/Sir Jeffrey Tate.
 He has subsequently sung the work with the BBC Symphony Orchestra, Dortmund Philharmoniker, the City of Birmingham Symphony Orchestra/Ryan Wigglesworth, and for the Rheingau Musik Festival.
 Other recent highlights include Mahler Symphony No. 8 with Filarmonica della Scala/Riccardo Chailly and at the Teatro del Maggio Musicale Fiorentino/Fabio Luisi; Verdi Requiem with the Staatskapelle Halle/Hartmut Haenchen and a concert performance of Die Walküre with the Philharmonie Zuidnederland/Hartmut Haenchen.

-After successfully completing his professional studies at the Curtis Institute of Music in Philadelphia in 2006, Brenden Gunnell was a member of the ensemble at the Tiroler Landestheater in Innsbruck from 2007 to 2011, under artistic director KS Brigitte Fassbaender, and from 2011 to 2013 a member of the ensemble at the Den Norske Opera and Ballet in Oslo.
+After completing his studies at Curtis Institute of Music in Philadelphia in 2006, Brenden Gunnell was a member of the ensemble at the Tiroler Landestheater in Innsbruck from 2007 to 2011, under artistic director KS Brigitte Fassbaender, and a member of the Ensemble of the Den Norske Opera and Ballet from 2011 to 2013.